Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

 The following table describes the template and the function parameters.

-.. table:: Table.
-AXIvideo2cvMatxf Function Parameter Description
+.. table:: Table: AXIvideo2cvMatxf Function Parameter Description

    +-----------------------------------+-----------------------------------+
    | Parameter                         | Description                       |